Accreditation

 Interpretation of Standards

-ICE will review and respond to requests for interpretation of specific Standards and Essential Elements.
-Such requests must be made in writing to ICE.
-ICE is the only body with the authority to formally issue interpretations of the NCCA Standards.
-Requests for Standards interpretations should be provided in writing to:
+NCCA will review and respond to requests for interpretation of specific Standards and Essential Elements.
+Such requests must be made in writing to NCCA.
+The National Commission for Certifying Agencies is the only body with the authority to formally issue interpretations of the NCCA Standards.
+Requests for Standards interpretations should be provided in writing to the attention of:

 Washington, DC 20006